calvinatian/gradescope-calendar/README.md

 ## Usage

-An example script is located in `src/example.py`.
+An example script is located at `example.py`.
 Modify the `EMAIL` and `PASSWORD` fields with your Gradescope account information then run the script.

 ```bash
 ./example.py